Callie2408/callie-s_portfolio/README.md

 - A small number of team members handle a disproportionate number of tickets
 - Closure rates closely track ticket creation, indicating steady backlog management

+**Recommendations**
+- Investigate teams with lower SLA performance to identify root causes of delays
+- Review ticket distribution across agents to ensure balanced workload
+- Analyse periods with SLA dips to determine if driven by volume spikes or complexity
+- Introduce early warnings or alerts for tickets at risk of breaching SLA

 **Skills & Tools demonstrated**
 - Power BI